ernestgwilsonii/Soundboard/README.md

 This comprehensive list of requirements should serve as a detailed guide for a team of developers to build the soundboard website.

-Python Coding Requirements:
+# Python Coding Requirements

-*The Platinum Rule:
+## The Platinum Rule

-"Code readability is paramount, ensuring its maintainability for future developers.
+> "Code readability is paramount, ensuring its maintainability for future developers.
 Every component—functions, classes, file names, and variables—must be designed with clarity as the guiding principle.
 The goal is to create a codebase that is intuitive and accessible, facilitating easy modifications and understanding without relying on extensive comments."

 **Use Descriptive Names**: Opt for names that immediately convey purpose, making the code self-explanatory, shorter is not always better.